Former Aberdeen Lord Provost says Bridge of Don grass the 'worst he has ever seen'

 A former Aberdeen Lord Provost has criticised the council for treating Bridge of Don residents as “second-class citizens” over its failure to cut the grass.

-Although some locations are meant to be cut 16 to 17 times a year, Mr Reynolds claims they have not been cut once all year.
+Although some locations are meant to be cut 16 or 17 times a year, Mr Reynolds claims they have not been cut once all year.

 The retired councillor, 74, stepped back in 2022 after representing the Bridge of Don ward for 36 years.

-But Mr Reynolds believes the area is still very neglected, despite the last-minute action.
+But Mr Reynolds believes the area is still neglected, despite the recent action.

 Weed spraying is ‘stupidity at its best’